saskiaopdam/DUO-Todo-App-Angular-remotehost/README.md

 - Ngrx (Observable <=> initialState = {})
 - TypeErrors / filter not a function
-- Resolved, but todos not visible
+- Resolved in trial, but todos not visible
+- So current version omits {} in state

 ## Features